Humbly Homemade

 • Instead of pistachios, you can top your vegan knafeh with chopped walnuts, almonds, cashews or even dried rose petals.

-a slice of vegan knafeh on a white plate next to the rest of the knafeh on a brown plate
+A slice of baked knafeh on a white plate next to the rest of the knafeh on a brown plate.

 Frequently Asked Questions